By Janice Hardy, @Janice_Hardy

 (More on mentally preparing for revisions)

-Does it feel boring because it's boring, or just because you've been looking at it forever?
+Does it feel boring because it is boring, or just because you've been looking at it forever?

 There comes a time in every book I write where I'm sick of it.
 Usually right before I send it off to my agent.
-If you're tired of looking at your novel, that's a good indication that you've done all you could and it's ready to go.
+If you're tired of looking at your novel, could be an indication that you've done all you could and it's ready to go.

 (More on trusting your writer's instincts)